puutaro/CommandClick/README.md

 Pros
 ----
 - Easily turn shellscript into a GUI application in android.
-- Versatile usage for Terminal, Crome, OS setting, etc.
+- Versatile usage for Terminal, Chrome, OS setting, etc.
 - Not only termux gui client but also web browser.
 - Offer ritch edit dialog to termux.